SueHeir/bevy_map_editor/README.md

 # bevy_map_editor

 A complete 2D tilemap editing ecosystem for Bevy 0.17.
 Create maps in the editor, load them at runtime with one line of code.
+For more complex asset loading, you can specify when to load those as well for more control.

 <!-- TODO: Add editor screenshot here -->
 ![Editor Screenshot](docs/images/editor_screenshot.png)